25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ## Conditional Rendering

-Conditional rendering in React works the same way conditions work in JavaScript.
+Conditional rendering in React works the same way conditions work in JavaScript

-Use JavaScript operators like `if` or the ternary operator to create elements representing the current state, and let React update the UI to match them.
+Use JavaScript operators like `if` or the ternary operator to create elements representing the current state, and let React update the UI to match them

 ```jsx
 function UserGreeting(props) {